Add custom webhooks

 You can create custom webhooks to configure P4 DAM to send an HTTP post request with a JSON payload to the specified endpoint URL.
 You can use any endpoint that can process the request.
 To learn more about the required payload format and examples for webhooks, see Custom webhook JSON payload format and examples.

-Custom webhooks run when users perform the following actions in P4 DAM:
+Custom webhooks run when users perform any of the following actions in P4 DAM:

 You can also add Jira webhooks to integrate P4 DAM with Jira.
 To learn more, see Add Jira webhooks.